-One of the most common pieces of test equipment for any electronics lab are oscilloscopes.
+One of the most common pieces of test equipment for any electronics lab is oscilloscopes.
 Oscilloscopes, or o-scopes for short, are versatile pieces of test equipment that can be used in a multitude of different critical measurements.
 While oscilloscopes are standard in almost every electronics lab, they come in many different shapes, sizes, and price points.

+Are you upgrading your entire electronics lab?
 Check out our recent post on the 5 key pieces of test equipment needed in any electronics lab!

 **Disclosure: This post contains affiliate links at no additional cost to you.

 Siglent is relatively new and quickly growing in the test equipment market.
-Their products are feature rich and their pricing is substantially less than long-time trusted brands like Keysight or Agilent.
+Their products are feature-rich and their pricing is substantially less than long-time trusted brands like Keysight or Agilent.
 The Siglent SDS1202X-E 200 MHz is no exception.
 This digital oscilloscope offers 200 MHz measurement bandwidth, real-time sampling at a rate of 1 GSa/sec, and can store 14 million measurement points.
 The SDS1202X-E includes all of the standard interfaces you'd expect: Standard serial bus Triggering and Decode, supports IIC, SPI, UART, RS232, CAN, and LIN.

 The SDS-1202X-E has an intuitive interface, making it remarkably easy to use.
 The measurements that are performed most often are easy to accesses through their touchscreen interface.
 Unlike many other test equipment companies, Siglent unlocks the complete capability of the firmware at initial shipment.
 Some of Siglent's competitors' business model is one where the firmware disables many features of the devices until an extra fee is paid to enable it.
 All in all, this o-scope features serial decoding, FFT, enabling the full bandwidth, and a calibration certificate (among others).
-This is all included in the $379 price and would cost over $250.00 in “Options” from competitors, putting it that top of our list for best entry level oscilloscopes.
+This is all included in the price and would cost over $250.00 in “Options” from competitors, putting it that the top of our list for best entry-level oscilloscopes.

 **Full Disclosure: Some of the links above are affiliate links, meaning, at no additional cost to you, we will earn a small commission in you click through and make a purchase.